ACDELWP/VSOE2023/F04/README.md

 ## plot_data.py
 This procedure reads in the above csv file and creates a 3x4 panel plot.
 It also logs the exact numerical values used in the plot itself.

+## make_reporting_tables.ipynb
+This notebook replicates the 2018 tables associated with this indicator.
+Table specific notes are attached to each workflow segment and JIRA links are included where relevant.